ch-praneeth-08/demo/README.md

 # demo
 Praneeth Reddy<br>
-Learning to use Git and GitHub.
+Learning to use Git and GitHub...